Go Pro HD Hero 3 +

 On the other hand, it's still a great small action camera, and if you take a lot of video in motion you may not notice this at all.
 For YouTube uploads and streaming it may not matter, I haven't tested this myself.
 I personally will play with it this week before deciding if I should return it.

 It boggles the mind that they have produced a camera that claims to have a better lens and ignored the fact that it is in fact worse for 90% of what you'll be filming.
 Great clarity on your handlebars but not so good on the scenery."

-Edit 2: After posting the above review, a reader of ours (thanks to John Hooton) found the following video which I think clears the whole matter up.
-I was quite surprised and may now have changed my mind…watch at 1080p for best results.
+Edit 2: After posting the above review, a reader of ours (thanks to John Hooton) found the following video.
+I think this clears the whole matter up.
+I was quite surprised and may now have changed my mind.
+Watch at 1080p for best results.

 One way in which they have made a significant upgrade is in the viewing angle with the new "Super View" mode.
 This adds even more reach than the already wide setting on the Go Pro HD Hero 3 to allow even more footage to be captured in the frame.

 This is great for skydivers, wing suit loons, climbers, bikers and anyone else that puts the Go Pro in close proximity.
 As long as the other modes are still available and great quality, I'm all up for it!
 According to the spec sheet on Go Pro’s website, there are still just three viewing angles: